 What Ham Radio License Do I Need?

-There are three levels of licenses that you can obtain:
+There are three classes of licenses that you can obtain:

-1. Technician License enables you to have access to VHF / UHF.
+- A Technician Class License enables you to have access to VHF / UHF.

-2. The General License gives you access to many nationwide and worldwide HF bands.
+- General Licenses give you access to many nationwide and worldwide HF bands.

-3. And lastly, the Amateur Extra License is the highest amateur class license offered by the FCC.
+- And lastly, the Amateur Extra Class License is the highest amateur class license offered by the Federal Communications Commission.

 Intro to Ham Radio Conclusion

 I know this was a big post!
-Hopefully, it was not too painful - the point is to take the pain away.
-Radios, however, are worth the time and effort.
-It can save you in times of trouble and, in the meantime, keep you connected to like-minded individuals globally.
+Hopefully, it was not too painful – the point is to take the pain away.
+Ham radio communications, however, are worth the time and effort.
+There are many phenomenal amateur operators within the ham radio community that are eager and willing to help, all you need to do is reach out to your local clubs.
+Remember, radios open the door to emergency communications, It can save you in times of trouble and, in the meantime, keep you connected to like-minded individuals globally.

 Thanks for reading my Intro to Ham Radio post.
 As always, don’t forget to like and follow us on our social channels.
 Until the next post, go out and have some fun with an amateur radio!